 - Logistics of cleaning such as batch immersion or continuous circulation, cleaning circuits, etc.

-- Emissions that may be released during cleaning and methods to protect personnel and environment.
+- Emissions that may be released during cleaning and methods to protect personnel and the environment.

-- Proposed method of disposing spent cleaners, equipment to be used and personnel to be involved.
+- The proposed method of disposing of spent cleaners, equipment to be used and personnel to be involved.

 - Material Safety Data Sheets/Safety Precautions